bbc/flashheart/README.md

 * `url` - The URL to be requested
 * `opts` - _optional_ - A set of options.
 All of the [request options](https://github.com/request/request#requestoptions-callback) are supported
 * `callback` - A function called with the [callback return values](https://github.com/bbc/flashheart#callback-return-values)

-## Contributing

-* If you're unsure if a feature would make a good addition, you can always [create an issue](https://github.com/bbc/flashheart/issues/new) first.
-* We aim for 100% test coverage.
-Please write tests for any new functionality or changes.
-* Make sure your code meets our linting standards.
-Run `npm run lint` to check your code.
-* Maintain the existing coding style.
-There are some settings in `.jsbeautifyrc` to help.

 ## Why Flashheart?